xiaohong-huang/FLOWER-VIO/README.md

 # FLOWER-VIO

-A Long-Tracked-Feature Linked Optimized Window Enhancedby Reparameterization for Visual-Inertial Odometry
+A Long-Tracked-Feature Linked Optimized Window Enhanced by Reparameterization for Visual-Inertial Odometry

 ## 1. Prerequisites